igorbragaia/LRU-DB-Queries-Cache/README.md

 ## Running project

-* Postgres setup: make sure you set all environment variables as example following
+* Postgres setup: make sure you set all environment variables as example following and queries are reasonable for this database
 ```bash
 $ echo "export USER_NODECRUD=\"xxx\"" >> ~/.bashrc
 $ echo "export HOST_NODECRUD=\"xxx\"" >> ~/.bashrc